captdam/DD-40/Communication/README-L1.md

 To deal with this issue, the following method is used:

 1 - Removing the outer rubber of the cable.
-Then, wraping the wires with electrical tape to form a round shape.
+Then, wrapping the wires with electrical tape to form a round shape.

 ![Cable implementation](https://raw.githubusercontent.com/captdam/DD-40/master/Communication/PhysicalLayer/cable-2.jpg "Cable implementation")